Man flu: Scientific inquiry

-2017 BMJ medical review
+In a study published in the Journal of Psychosomatic Research, researchers affiliated with the University Of Innsbruck found that while women may recover from flu symptoms more quickly than men, a uniquely severe sensitivity to the flu on the part of men does not exist.
+The researchers also criticized the potential of the term 'man flu' to reinculcate toxic masculinity and discourage men from seeking treatment for the flu.
+As the researchers summarize:

+"...
+While women showed a tendency to self-report more symptoms, no differences were found in the physician-rated symptom severity.
+This means that while there is some indication that men might recover more slowly from the disease, based on our data, we would have to reject the popular conception of a male hypersensitivity to ARS.
+We recognize the importance of evidence-based gender-sensitive medicine to improve diagnostics and treatment in ARS and in medicine in general.
+In contrast, the pop-cultural portrayal of men as overly weak and hysterical patients when facing a simple flu may hinder men from seeking for appropriate medical treatment because of a fear to be ridiculed.
+To avoid a culture of toxic masculinity, stereotypical portrayals of gender roles should be avoided.
+The present study provides some evidence to discard the concept of ‘man flu’.
+Nevertheless, more research in this field is warranted."

 In the Christmas 2017 edition of The BMJ, a review of existing research highlighted significant differences in immune response and outcomes of influenza between men and women.
 Epidemiological data indicated that men may have a higher risk of hospital admission and mortality from influenza compared to women.
 Specifically, data from 2004 to 2010 for seasonal influenza in Hong Kong showed a higher risk of hospital admission among adult men, and a US observational study from 1997 to 2007 reported higher rates of influenza-associated deaths among men, even when accounting for factors such as heart disease, cancer, chronic respiratory system disease, and renal disease.
 Research on influenza vaccination suggested that women may be more responsive to vaccination than men, experiencing more local (skin) and systemic (bodywide) reactions, and exhibiting a better antibody response.
 Testosterone levels in men were found to potentially play a role in their response to influenza vaccination, with men having the highest levels tending to show a lower antibody response.
 This lower response may contribute to the possibility that vaccinated men experience more severe symptoms compared to women, as they may not respond to vaccination as effectively.

-Furthermore, test tube studies of nasal cells infected with influenza revealed intriguing findings regarding the role of the female hormone estradiol.
-Exposure to estradiol reduced the immune response in cells from women but not in cells from men.
+Furthermore, test tube studies of nasal cells infected with influenza revealed that exposure to estradiol reduced the immune response in cells from women but not in cells from men.
 Treatment with antiestrogen drugs counteracted this effect.
 Since flu symptoms are largely attributed to the body's immune reaction, a lessened immune response in women may translate to milder symptoms.

-Despite addressing significant scientific findings, the BMJ article maintained a light-hearted tone in keeping with the traditions of its Christmas edition, and as such, is not directly intended to imply the existence of man flu.
+Despite such findings, this BMJ article, in keeping with the a humorous tone of the journal's Christmas edition, is not intended to imply the existence of man flu.